MasonDarcy/ShellChat/README.md

 the code-mirror library and YJS for synchronizing and resolving the collaborative editing.
 Compilation for JS is done with the jdoodle API.

+## Notes

+Shellchat started out as just a prototype to implement basic chat.
+I learned a lot and went through several growing pains building it, and I feel a lot more comfortable now working with a collection of different web development technologies.
+Before beginning implementation, I didn't have an effective software development process or design -- but I had done a great deal of preparation studying javascript, React, HTTP, git, CSS, react-redux, Mongo, built-in Web APIs, the DOM,  and node.js.
+I feel as though I gained a lot of experience, especially with the dangers of "technical debt."
+I spent a large amount of time refactoring code, adhering to the open-close principle where possible, and abstracting and decoupling code with dependency injection.
+I'm pleased with several areas of the project, notably some code that automatically took care of setting up event-listeners and server-sent-events.
+Instead of manually programming in details about new events as I wanted to add them, I created a basic data file that I could inject, which eventually saved me a lot of time.

+There are a few issues present now, for example if the project were to scale with multiple back-end servers, there would be an issue propagating events between them.
+For example, when a user initiates an event in the server with an HTTP request, it emits the event to every other open server-sent-event HTTP connection.
+However, if there were multiple servers, that event would only propagate locally.
+Another issue that I didn't address was adopting a more formal approach to testing.
+Largely, the software process I ended up using was code-and-fix -- but I think moving forward, now that I'm more comfortable with a lot of the technologies, I can focus more on the overall design an architecture of the product.
+This project was primarily my first try at a web-app, and was intended to showcase that I could bring together a collection of technologies into a functioning prototype.